MartinHelmut/mono/presentation/src/presentation.md

 }
 ```

-^ When using a command like `lerna init` this will be the created default
+^ - When using a command like `lerna init` this will be the created default
-Package versions are independent here (this was done by a flag)
+- Package versions are independent here (this was done by a flag)
-To generate this and get help creating a mono repo you can use: (next slide)
+- To generate this and get help creating a mono repo you can use: (next slide)

 ---

 `npx lerna init --independent`

-^ Hint: If creating a repo with Lerna you could combine this with Yarn workspaces as well
+^ - Hint: If creating a repo with Lerna you could combine this with Yarn workspaces as well (for default dependency hoisting)

 ---

 ## [fit] Run and execute

-^ Lerna now can execute or pass commands for you
+^ - Lerna now can execute or pass commands for you
-In your root `package.json` you can define this in two different ways (next slide)
+- In your root `package.json` you can define this in two different ways (next slide)

 ---